-Why do an access review?
+Why do an access audit?

-A review is an important first step for anyone planning a new venue or making improvements to an existing one.
+An audit or review is an important first step for anyone planning a new venue or making improvements to an existing one.
 It will help identify priorities for site improvement works, from easy low-cost fixes to more substantial changes.
 A review can support funding bids and development plans and provide material for visitor information.

 Our access reviews will:

-- identify barriers to access and recommend actions to remove, adapt or avoid them.
+- Identify barriers to access and recommend actions to remove, adapt or avoid them.

-- recommend ways to enhance and diversify the visitor experience.
+- Recommend ways to enhance and diversify the visitor experience.

-- prioritise low-cost improvements that can be made easily and quickly, as well as more significant capital works.
+- Prioritise low-cost improvements that can be made easily and quickly, as well as more significant capital works.

-- help you avoid costly retrofits and remedial works.
+- Help you avoid costly retrofits and remedial works.

 What we offer